jianjieluo/BeeBlog/README.md

 `bumblebee.py` is a python3 static page generator.
 Use docker to build a image and run `bumblebee.py` in a corresponding container.
 The nginx proxy in the container listens requests.

-If you are not in China, maybe you don't need to change the software sources in `sources.list`.
+> Notice: If you are not in China, maybe you don't need to change the software sources in `sources.list`.

 ## Try it
 Make sure you have installed docker in your system.